-Students may not walk in the Departmental ceremony unless they have successfully completed the dissertation defense or in the University ceremony unless they graduating in that term.
+Students may not walk in the Departmental ceremony unless they have successfully completed the dissertation defense.

 Some clinical internships finish soon after the August deadline for summer graduation.
 In such cases, the Clinical Program Director may send a memo to the Departmental Graduate Studies Administrator indicating that all Clinical Program requirements have been met, if a letter from the student's internship director has been received stating that the student is in good standing and is on track to finish the internship successfully.
 In which case, the student may register and graduate in Summer rather than Fall term.